-Common Stock Issuances - Refer to [Note 6](#) for discussion of common stock issuances by Alliant Energy in 2024.
+Common Stock Issuances and Common Stock Dividends - Refer to [Note 6](#) for discussion of common stock issuances by Alliant Energy in 2024.
+Refer to [Results of Operations](#) for discussion of expected future issuances of common stock and common stock dividends in 2025.

-Long-term Debt - Refer to [Note 7\(b\)](#) for discussion of various issuances and/or retirements of long-term debt by AEF and WPL in 2024.
+Long-term Debt - Refer to [Note 7\(b\)](#) for discussion of various issuances and/or retirements of long-term debt by AEF, IPL and WPL in 2024.
+Refer to [Results of Operations](#) for discussion of expected future issuances and retirements of long-term debt in 2025.